CBRN

 Supporting the national effort to detect and interdict radiological and nuclear (Rad/Nuc) threats.

-The Chemical, Biological, Radiological and Nuclear (CBRN) domain supports the national effort to detect and interdict radiological and nuclear (Rad/Nuc) threats.
+The Chemical, Biological, Radiological and Nuclear (CBRN) subcommittee supports the national effort to detect and interdict radiological and nuclear (Rad/Nuc) threats.
 This national effort is termed the GNDA (Global Nuclear Detection Architecture) and involves the U.S. Department of Homeland Security (DHS), U.S. Department of Justice (DOJ), U.S. Department of Energy (DOE), U.S. Department of State (DOS), U.S. Department of Defense (DOD), the Governmental Nuclear Regulatory Commission (NRC), and state, local, tribal, and territorial agencies.

 Mission